What is Neurofeedback?

 What Happens During a Neurofeedback Session?

 Dr. Mazzei, Clinical Health Psychologist, is Board Certified in biofeedback and is specially trained to provide neurofeedback.
 She incorporates neurofeedback into treatment for specific conditions, most notably ADHD, anxiety and depression.

 After educating you about neurofeedback and answering your questions, she will place sensors on different areas of your scalp to monitor brain wave activity.
 This instrumentation is called an electroencephalograph (EEG).
 The EEG data is transformed onto a computer screen in the form of readable data, moving images and video games.

 When you first start, Dr. Mazzei will conduct an assessment to determine a treatment protocol.
 Once this is done, you will start neurofeedback sessions.
 Your brain will learn to alter brain wave activity based on immediate feedback from the computer.
 After multiple sessions, your brain is able to achieve a desired state (i.e. reduction in symptoms) without instrumentation.
 Once you’ve mastered the training, just like with anything else you’ve learned, you are unlikely to need more sessions.
 For optimal results, neurofeedback should be conducted once or twice per week.

 How Effective is Neurofeedback?

 The American Psychological Association (APA) considers neurofeedback an evidence-based intervention, meaning that there is research to support its effectiveness.
 Randomized controlled studies have found neurofeedback to reduce symptoms of ADD/ADHD, anxiety, depression, migraines and substance abuse.
 Neurofeedback is an advancing field as more advanced equipment and protocols are developed.

 How Can I Start Neurofeedback?

-Evolutions Behavioral Health is conveniently located at 3120 N. Arizona Ave.
+Evolutions Behavioral Health Services is conveniently located at 3120 N. Arizona Ave.
 Suite 103, Chandler, AZ.
 If you are interested in starting neurofeedback, please contact Dr. Mazzei’s office (480) 448-6755 .
 Her staff can answer any questions you have and schedule an initial consultation.